M-Kruse/docker-tf-obj-detection-api/README.md

 # docker-tf-obj-detection-api

-Dockerfile to build a TensorFlow container with the TF Object Detection API support baked in
+Dockerfile to build a TensorFlow container with the TF Object Detection API support and models baked in.

+Beware this is over 4G in size.

 # Build